ashiq-mtn/Event-Canvas/README.md

 # Event Canvas

-Event Canvas is a web application designed to streamline event management for engineering students and educational institutions.
+Event Canvas is a static web application designed to streamline event management for engineering students and educational institutions.
 It provides features such as user registration/login, event browsing, event details, event registration, certificate downloads, and event creation and management for administrators and event organizers.

 ## Features